-Description of chambers
+Head of chambers

 We are a leading set of chambers in commercial chancery litigation ranked at the top of our field in the legal directories.
 Our appeal to you at the start of your career is the combination of the high-quality instructions we receive, the breadth of our work (from major international litigation to domestic contractual and property disputes) and the volume of advocacy that we do.
 The majority of our work is done in London, though we frequently advise and appear for clients in other parts of the UK; and much of our work has an international aspect, involving acting for clients and appearing in court overseas.

 We undertake a full range of commercial chancery work, which is essentially concerned with business, finance and property.
-Our core areas of practice include commercial litigation, banking, financial services and regulation, civil fraud, insolvency and restructuring, media law, pensions, professional negligence, real property, charity law, trusts and tax.
+Our core areas of practice include commercial litigation, banking, financial services and regulation, civil fraud, company, insolvency and restructuring, media law, pensions, professional negligence, real property, charity law, trusts and tax.
 Most of what we do is concerned with dispute resolution (advising, drafting court documents and appearing as advocates); but we also do some noncontentious work in the private client field.

 Applications are considered three times a year; please see our website for current deadlines and details of how to apply.

-A pupillage award (£65,000 for pupillage starting in October 2021) is offered to all pupils in chambers.
+A pupillage award (£65,000 for pupillage starting in September 2021) is offered to all pupils in chambers.
 Up to £20,000 of the award may be drawn down in advance for BPTC fees or during the BPTC year.
 We operate a cashflow assistance scheme during the early stages of practice.